Epicydes

 But the Roman party again obtained the upper hand.
-After Hippocrates had been sent with a force to Leontini, Epicydes joined him there, and they set at defiance the Syracusan government.
-Leontini was, indeed, quickly reduced by Marcellus, but his cruelties there alienated the Syracusans, and still more the foreign mercenaries in their service.
+After Hippocrates had been sent with a force to Leontini, Epicydes joined him there, and they set at defying the Syracusan government by fighting the local Roman forces.
+Leontini was, indeed, quickly defeated by Marcellus, but his cruelties there alienated the Syracusans, and still more the use of foreign mercenaries in his service.
 Of this disposition, Hippocrates and Epicydes (who had made their escape to Herbessos) ably availed themselves.
-They induced the troops sent against them to mutiny, and returned at their head to Syracuse, of which they made themselves masters with little difficulty in 214 BC.
+They managed to convince the troops sent against them to mutiny, and returned at their head to Syracuse, of which they made themselves Tyrants with little difficulty in 214 BCE.

 Marcellus immediately proceeded to besiege Syracuse, the defence of which was conducted with ability and vigour by the two brothers, who had been again appointed generals.
 When the Roman commander found himself obliged to turn the siege into a blockade, Epicydes continued to hold the city itself, while Hippocrates conducted the operations in other parts of Sicily.
 The former was, however, unable to prevent the surprise of the Epipolae, which were betrayed into the hands of Marcellus.
-But still he exerted his utmost efforts against the Romans, and co-operated zealously with the army from without under Himilco and Hippocrates.
+But still he exerted his utmost efforts against the Romans, and co-operated zealously with a Carthaginian army sent to aid Syracuse under Himilco and Hippocrates.
 After the defeat of the latter, Epicydes went in person to meet Bomilcar, who was advancing with a Carthaginian fleet to the relief of the city, and hasten his arrival.
 But, after the retreat of Bomilcar, he seems to have regarded the fall of Syracuse as inevitable, and withdrew to Agrigentum.
-Here he appears to have remained and co-operated with the Numidian Mutines, until the capture of Agrigentum (210 BC) obliged him to flee with Hanno to Carthage, after which his name is not again mentioned.
+Here he appears to have remained and co-operated with the Numidian commander Mutines, until the capture of Agrigentum (210 BCE) obliged him to flee with Hanno to Carthage, after which his name is not again mentioned.